textfully/textfully-python/README.md

 )
 ```

+Check out example implementations in the [examples](./examples) directory.

 ## Contributing

 Contributing to the Python library is a great way to get involved with the Textfully community.
 Reach out to us on [Discord](https://discord.gg/Ct6FDCpFBU) or through email at [textfully@gtfol.inc](mailto:textfully@gtfol.inc) if you want to get involved.